decentralised-dataexchange/bb-consent-android-privacy-dashboard/README.md

 This repository hosts source code for the reference implementation of the GovStack Consent Building Block Privacy Dashboard towards individuals.

+## Release Status

+Released.
+Refer to the [wiki page](https://github.com/decentralised-dataexchange/bb-consent-docs/wiki/wps-and-deliverables) for the latest status of the deliverables.

 ## Configuration

 Gradle: